cpbotha/cpbotha.github.io/content/posts/2003-12-01-setup-cvs-read-only-access.md

   - Uncategorized

 ---
-I bet you&#8217;ve always wondered how to setup a CVS repository with read-only access.
+I bet you’ve always wondered how to setup a CVS repository with read-only access.
 This is not quite as straightforward as you think.
 Ha!

 Read [this][1].